canonical/snapd/docs/security.md

 and the app was uploaded to the `myorigin` namespace in the store, then the `APP_ID` for the `bar` service is `foo.myorigin_bar_0.1`.
 The `APP_ID` is used throughout the system including in the enforcement of security policy by the app launcher.

-The launcher will:
+Under the hood, the launcher:

-* setup various environment variables (eg, `SNAP_APP_ARCH`, `SNAP_APP_DATA_PATH`, `SNAP_APP_PATH`, `SNAP_APP_TMPDIR`,
+* sets up various environment variables (eg, `SNAP_APP_ARCH`, `SNAP_APP_DATA_PATH`, `SNAP_APP_PATH`, `SNAP_APP_TMPDIR`,
   `SNAP_APP_USER_DATA_PATH`, `SNAP_OLD_PWD`, `HOME` and `TMPDIR` (set to `SNAP_APP_TMPDIR`).
 See the
    [snappy FHS](https://developer.ubuntu.com/en/snappy/guides/filesystem-layout/) for details.
-* chdir to `SNAP_APP_PATH` (the install directory)
+* changes directory to `SNAP_APP_PATH` (the install directory)
-* setup a device cgroup with default devices (eg, /dev/null, /dev/urandom, etc) and any devices which are assigned to this app via OEM snaps or `snappy hw-assign` (eg, `snappy hw-assign foo.myorigin /dev/bar`).
+* sets up a device cgroup with default devices (eg, /dev/null, /dev/urandom, etc) and any devices which are assigned to this app via OEM snaps or `snappy hw-assign` (eg, `snappy hw-assign foo.myorigin /dev/bar`).
-* setup the seccomp filter
+* sets up the seccomp filter
-* exec the app under AppArmor profile under a default nice value
+* executes the app under an AppArmor profile under a default nice value

 The launcher is used when launching both services and when using CLI binaries.
 The security policy and launcher enforce application isolation as per the